 Will banana peppers keep producing?

-After harvesting an entire plant, you may wonder if it will continue to produce more peppers.
+After harvesting an entire plant full of peppers, you may wonder if it will continue to produce more.
 The answer will ultimately depend on how many warm months are left in your climate.

-In short, banana peppers will continue to produce more peppers as ripe ones are harvested.
+In general, banana peppers will continue to produce more peppers until the warm season ends.
 In fact, harvesting peppers promptly will encourage the plants to begin producing new ones!

-This is the main reason that we recommend checking on your plants every day during the mid-late summer and picking any that are ripe.
+This is the main reason that I recommend checking on your plants every day during the mid-late summer and picking any that are ready.
 The plant will ‘know’ that a pepper has been removed and will re-direct energy towards making more.

 How to use banana peppers